Ojcowski National Park

 Pieskowa Skala Castle - Directions and Parking There are two parking lots near the castle: 1) Paid unguarded parking under ...

-In the park itself, we have two caves open for visitors - the most famous (and most crowded!) is 艁okietek Cave.
-The second one is Ciemna Cave.
-However, we highly recommend visiting Wierzchowska Cave, which is located slightly off the beaten path of Ojcowski National Park - it is much more intimate, and the cave offers the longest tourist route among all caves in Poland.
+The park has two caves open to visitors - the most famous (and most crowded!) is Łokietek's Grotto.
+The second is the Dark Cave.
+However, we highly recommend visiting the Wierzchowska Cave, located a bit off the beaten path from Ojcowski National Park - it is much more peaceful, and the cave offers the longest tourist route among all caves in Poland.

 Wierzchowska Cave